ark-lang/ark-docs/slices.md

 # Slices [planned]

+> note this feature is still under review, check [RFC #8](https://github.com/ark-lang/rfcs/issues/8) if you are interested in helping iron out this feature.

 Slices are (as the name suggests) a "slice" borrowed from an array, this is a great way for safely, and efficiently accessing a portion of an array without copying any memory.
 A slice is a two-word object, the first word being a